jansmolders86/mediacenterjs/README.md

 * Weather information based on location
 * Basic transcoding of movies and music
 * Basic screensaver
+* lazy loading of movie and music items

 What's coming up
 =================

 * Better movie transcoding handling
-* lazy loading of  movie and music items
+* Subtitle support

 Known issues
 ==================
-* Video duration is not passed on to the client
+* Music duration is not passed on to the client
+* Getting local images for music cover art is still buggy

 What still needs to be done